qam4/ebattles/trunk/readme.txt

 - Team events: 2 players of same team should not be able to compete against each other. fixed?
 - Use "name" field of submit buttons to differentiate them, avoid using hidden input.
 - Match delete: do we need to update "TBL_TEAMS"?
-- manage plugin - insert data is a link.

 SUGGESTIONS:
-- Don: need to sign up everybody in a team when the captain signs up the team.
 - Need to be able to delete Teams, or kick division members.
-- Database dates should be GMT, and display dates should be user local time. (done)
-- quick loss: how to do "player.score" update?
+- Teams
-- Team.rankdelta (up/dn arrow)
+  . rankdelta (up/dn arrow)
-- Team.streaks?
+  . streaks?
-- Draws:
+- Draws
  . add TS calculations for draw case
  .
-Manage event, add "Allow draws", "Draw proba"
+Manage event, add "Draw proba"
  . matchinfo should have TS match rating
  .
 Streaks ok when draw???
-- Scores:
+- Scores
  . quick loss report -> no score???
+- Awards
+ .
+Need to see awards in user profile.